 How do cultural projects interact with civil society in non-urban contexts?
 How can they become promoters of conscious ways of inhabiting territories?

-This webinar will showcase initiatives tackling cultural policies for rural areas, happening in parallel in Europe and at different scales - from local interventions to multilateral project consortia.
+The webinar showcased initiatives tackling cultural policies for rural areas, happening in parallel in Europe and at different scales, from local interventions to multilateral project consortia.

-During the first hour, our panel of experts will present four case-studies.
-The second hour will be dedicated to interaction between speakers and participants in four virtual breakout rooms (one for each initiative).
+During the first hour, our panel of experts presented four case-studies.
+The second hour was dedicated to interaction between speakers and participants in four virtual breakout rooms (one for each initiative).

 Nancy Duxbury PhD, is a senior researcher at the Centre for Social Studies (CES), University of Coimbra, Portugal, where she coordinates the transdisciplinary thematic research line on “Urban Cultures, Sociabilities and Participation.”
 She is also a member of the European Expert Network on Culture and an Adjunct Professor at the Simon Fraser University and the Thompson Rivers University, Canada.
 Her research has examined cultural mapping, creative tourism development in smaller places, cultural work in non-urban areas, and culture in local sustainable development, among other topics.
 She is principal investigator of the Horizon Europe project IN SITU.
 She also leads the CES team in the European research project UNCHARTED.